 Evening @ LÊP Staff

-Ms. Rebeccah currently serves as the Evening School Coordinator and ESL Specialist.
+Ms. Rebeccah currently serves as the LÊP Options Coordinator and ESL Specialist.
 She received a B.A. from the University of Oregon in International Studies and a Master of Arts in Teaching from the School for International Training.
 Ms. Rebeccah began her teaching career in St. Helens, Oregon and also taught ESL at the secondary level in both Hillsboro and Beaverton.
 She grew up learning about the importance of education from her mother, who was an elementary educator deeply committed to equity and ecological stewardship.
 She has lived abroad in Mexico, Chile and Costa Rica.
 Additionally, she has traveled extensively throughout the United States and Western Europe.
-She feels very grateful to be part of such an inspiring learning community at LEP.
+She feels very grateful to be part of such an inspiring learning community at LÊP.

 Mr. Matthew Brandt-Lazar firstname.lastname@example.org

-Matthew Brandt-Lazar is currently an Evening @ LÊP teacher.
+Matthew Brandt-Lazar (Mr. Matthew) is currently an Evening @ LÊP Social Studies teacher.
 He is from Palo Alto, California and has studied at UCLA and Portland State.
 He has an Masters of Education from Portland State (2005) and is certified to teach Social Studies and Language Arts.
 Matthew taught in public schools in Japan for three years in the JET Program and has also had significant experience in the Portland Metro area.
 He enjoys reading, hiking, and chess.